RealTimeChris/simdjson/doc/basics.md

 };
 ```

-Observe how we defined the class to use types that simdjson does not directly support (`float`, `int`).
+Observe how we defined the class to use types that simdjson2 does not directly support (`float`, `int`).
 With C++20 support, the library grabs from the JSON the generic type (`double`, `int`) and then it
 casts it automatically.